AliYoussef96/BCAW-Tool/README.md

 BCAW Tool manages a complete automated workflow to analysis the codon usage bias for genes and genomes of any organism.
 BCAW Tool is available as executable application, work under Windows operating system, also a source code is available.
 ## Dependencies

-This software was designed by python 3.7 if it will be used as an executable file on Windows operating system no need for any dependencies.
-If the source code will be used, these packages must be installed:
+This software was designed by python 3.7 if it will be used as an executable application on Windows operating system no need for any dependencies.

+** If the source code will be used, these packages must be installed:

 1- Biopython